spapas/spapas.github.io/content/react-redux-tutorial.rst

 Our project
 -----------

-Let's see an example of what we'll build:
+After this rather lengthy introduction to redux and react-redux we may move on to our project.
+First of all, let's see an example of what we'll actually build here:

 .. image:: /images/ajax_fixed_data_tables.gif
   :alt: Our project